 The same route and stages as the main event, the Ard Rock Enduro Sport takes place on 100% natural, rough and rock-strewn private tracks that are only rideable in this event.
 There’s zero trail centre kitty litter or man-made berms in Ard Rock, just ancient trails and paths with more loose, steep and technical riding under your wheels than you can shake a stick at.
 The entire route will be purpose marked for the event and offers a ‘once only’ opportunity to hit up some unique natural rocky zones.
 But be warned, the ‘Ard Rock stages contain a mixture of flat out fast gullies, off road tracks, steep rocky chutes and technical single tracks that demand a high level of skill and fitness…You can still go flat out for glory, or just enjoy an amazing chilled weekend riding with your mates in the middle of summer.
 It’s a chance for all entrants to ride amazing exclusive trails in great company and enjoy the atmosphere of Ard Rock.

 The Enduro Sport takes place on Sunday, and riders set off in larger waves.
 This one’s all about fun and the challenge, but you’ll still be able to compare your times in the overall results.

 When entering you’ll be asked for a group code and some other questions so we can group you with your mates or team.
 Start times and final information will be allocated three weeks before the event.
 Transitions are flexible so you can ride with your mates and you can expect to be out on the course anywhere from 4 hours plus, covering around 3000 meters of combined climbing and descending.
 A cut off time of 6 hours will be enforced for safety and timing reasons.

 - Fully marked route

 - Number board

 - Instant results service

-Please note: The Sport is a one day event and riders can not practice the timed stages on Friday.
-There will be and alternative practice/demo loop with similar levels of technical difficulty to practice on.
+Please note: There will be an alternative ‘open loop’ with similar levels of technical difficulty to the Ard Rock stages to practice on.